jlpteaching/272-201C/readings.md

 **NOTE:** All chapter/section numbers are *inclusive*.
 I.e., if it's Sections 4-4.2 you should read Sections 4, 4.1, 4.1.1, 4.1.2, and Section 4.2.

+### Hint

+You're encoraged to discuss the reading outside of class with your fellow classmates.
+You are welcome to use Teams to discuss the paper and ask questions.
+You may also find it useful to form "reading groups" to discuss the paper together.

 ## How lecture will work (20% of your grade!)

 Before every lecture, you *must* read the required reading listed below.